Kremlin blames vaccine hesitancy as Delta variant drives Moscow surge

 At a briefing, he rejected suggestions that Russians were reluctant to have vaccinations because they distrusted the authorities.

+Russian Deputy Prime Minister Tatiana Golikova, a member of the coronavirus task force, said in televised comments that 16.1 million Russians have been inoculated with both components of COVID-19 vaccines as of June 18.

-As of June 2, the most recent tally available, only 18 million Russians had received at least one dose of vaccine: at one-eighth of the population, that is far less than in most Western countries.
+She said that 19.7 million have got at least the first dose of the vaccines: at one-seventh of the population, that is far less than in most Western countries.

+Golikova urged Russians to get re-vaccinated after 6 months from the previous vaccination.

+She also said that the Russian government has decided “it was expedient” to resume flights to Turkey from June 22 amid the improved COVID-19 situation and oversight there, after restrictions had been introduced in May.

 Central Election Commission head Ella Pamfilova said voting in this autumn’s parliamentary election would be extended, largely because of the pandemic, to run over three days, from Sept.
 17-19, rather than one, the Interfax news agency reported.